-We cannot exactly measure the time you have before you lose your property to foreclosure because it would depend on several factors such as your loan servicer, the type of foreclosure process (whether judicial or non-judicial), and the specific rules in West Virginia.
+We cannot exactly measure the time you have before you lose your West Virginia property to foreclosure because it would depend on several factors such as your loan servicer, the type of foreclosure process (whether judicial or non-judicial), and the state’s specific rules.

 However, in most cases, it takes six months to a year to complete the foreclosure process.
 If you can market and sell your home before auction, you have a higher change of receiving a great offer.

-How Long Does it Take to Sell a Home in Foreclosure in West Virginia?
+How Long Does it Take to Sell a Home in Foreclosure West Virginia?

-How long it takes to sell a home in foreclosure is similar to the timeline of selling a typical property in West Virginia.
+How long it takes to sell a home in foreclosure is similar to the timeline of selling a typical West Virginia property.
 If the real estate market is hot, homeowners can sell their property in a few months or less.